The Cheap Eats Guide to Rome

 Sto Bene Roma

-Sto Bene Roma is home to some very tasty and satiating panini ranging from around €5 to €8 per sandwich.
+Sto Bene Roma is home to satiating panini ranging from around €5 to €8 per sandwich.
 Their ingredient choices are fantastic!
-You’ll find toppings like mortadella, pepperoni, pecorcino, prosciutto, ricotta, mozzarella, and stracchino along with plenty of fresh vegetables and sauces.
-They even have panini based off popular pasta dishes like carbonara.
+You’ll find toppings like mortadella, pepperoni, pecorino, prosciutto, ricotta, mozzarella, and stracchino along with plenty of fresh vegetables and sauces.
+They even have panini based on popular pasta dishes like carbonara.
 You’ll find an illustrated menu inside that perfectly breaks down every ingredient in their pre-designed sandwiches, making it easy to find one that best suits your palette.

 Piazza della Trinità dei Pellegrini, 88